dnsimple/dnsimple-support/content/articles/ssl-certificates.markdown

 1. Scroll down the page until you see the <label>SSL certificates</label> section.
 </div>

-From the certificate section you can [purchase an new SSL certificate](/articles/purchasing-ssl-certificates), [renew an existing SSL certificate](/articles/renewing-ssl-certificates) or view and install the SSL certificate.
+From the certificate section you can [purchase an new SSL certificate](/articles/purchasing-ssl-certificates), [renew an existing SSL certificate](/articles/renewing-ssl-certificate) or view and install the SSL certificate.

-## SSL certficates FAQ
+## SSL certificate Frequently Asked Questions

 The [SSL Certificate frequently asked questions](/articles/faq-ssl-certificates) page contains the most common questions about DNSimple SSL certificates.